Spin squeezing and concurrence under Lee-Yang dephasing channels: Introduction

 Because of the intrinsic difficulty that Lee-Yang zeros would occur only at complex values of physical parameters, which are generally regarded as unphysical, physicists deem it hard to observe them.
 However, the Lee-Yang zeros have been observed in experiments \cite{Peng2015}, recently.
 The applications of the Lee-Yang theorem are manifold in general ferromagnetic Ising models of arbitrarily high spin \cite{Asano-PTP40.1328-1336-1968,Suzuki-PTP40.1246-1256-1968,Griffiths-JMP10.1559-1565-1969}, antiferromagnetic Ising models \cite{Kim2004}, forecasting the large-deviation statistics of the activity \cite{Brandner2017} as well as other striking types of interactions \cite{Suzuki-JMP9.2064-2068-1968,Suzuki-JMP12.235-246-1971,Kurtze-JSP19.205--218-1978}.

 In the past decades, spin squeezing has attracted lots of attention \cite{Kitagawa1993,Wineland1994,Sorensen2001,Toth2007,Toth2009,Sorensen1999,Wang2003,Ma2011}.
-It is well known that there are close relations between entanglement and spin squeezing and many efforts have been devoted to unveiling it \cite{Ulam-Orgikh2001,Jin2007,Jafarpour,Messikh2003,Wang2004,Yin2010}.
-With wide multipartite entanglement witnesses, spin squeezing is relatively easy to generate and measure experimentally \cite{Genes2003,Fernholz2008,Takano2009}.
+It is well known that there are close relations between entanglement and spin squeezing, and a lot of effort has been devoted to unveiling it \cite{Ulam-Orgikh2001,Jin2007,Jafarpour,Messikh2003,Wang2004,Yin2010}.
+Because spin squeezing is relatively easy to be generated and measured experimentally \cite{Genes2003,Fernholz2008,Takano2009}, spin-squeezing parameters are promising candidates as measures of many-body correlations.
 Improving the precision of measurements is another important application of spin squeezing.
 For example, spin squeezing plays an important role in Ramsey spectroscopy \cite{Wineland1992,Wineland1994,Cronin2009,Bollinger1996,Doering2010}, as well as in making high-precision atomic clocks \cite{Sorensen1999,Andre2004,Meiser2008} and gravitational-wave interferometers \cite{Walls,Goda}, etc.

-The coherence of a probe coupled to a many-body system vanishes at times in one-to-one correspondence to the Lee-Yang zeros.
-In this work, we study the spin squeezing under two different types of Lee-Yang dephasing channels in which the partition functions vanish at Lee-Yang zeros.
-Under the first type of the channels in which probes are coupled to their own bath [Fig.~1(a)], we calculate the coherence, the rescaled concurrence and the spin-squeezing parameter under the channel.
+There are a lot of merits of spin squeezing in measurements, however, we have not seen the work that combines spin squeezing and Lee-Yang zeros.
+In this work, we propose two different types of Lee-Yang dephasing channels, where the partition functions vanish at Lee-Yang zeros, and study the spin squeezing under them.
+Under the first type of the channels where probes are coupled to their own bath [Fig.~1(a)], we calculate the coherence, the rescaled concurrence and the spin-squeezing parameter under the channels.
 We find that the performance of spin squeezing is improved and its maximum only depends on the initial state.
 Moreover, the centers of all the concurrence vanishing domains are corresponding to the Lee-Yang zeros.
-Under the second type of the channels in which probes coupled to one bath together [Fig.~1(b)], the performance of spin squeezing is not improved.
+Under the second type of the channel where probes coupled to one bath together [Fig.~1(b)], the performance of spin squeezing is not improved.
 However, the concurrence shares almost the same properties under both channels.
-Furthermore, under the latter channel, the coherence could reaches the stable value $\left(1-\cos^{N-2}\theta\right)/4$ at times in correspondence to the Lee-Yang zeros.
+Furthermore, under the latter channel, the coherence could reach the stable value $\left(1-\cos^{N-2}\theta\right)/4$ at times in correspondence to the Lee-Yang zeros, where $\theta$ is the twist angle and $N$ is the probe spin number.
 These results provide new experimental possibilities in many-body physics and extend a new perspective of the relationship between the entanglement and spin squeezing in probes-bath systems.